Dividing lines in unstable theories and subclasses of Baire 1 functions

-\begin{Remark} (i) If $\phi$ has $SOP$-guarantee in $A$, then a Boolean combination of instances of $\phi$ has $SOP$ for the theory $T$.
-Of course, if $\phi$ has $SOP$ for $T$, then it has $SOP$-guarantee in some models of $T$.
+\begin{Remark} (i) If $\phi$ has $BSOP$-witness in $A$, then a Boolean combination of instances of $\phi$ has $SOP$ for the theory $T$.
+Of course, if $\phi$ has $SOP$ for $T$, then it has $BSOP$-witness in some models of $T$.

-(ii) $\phi$ has $NSOP$ for the theory $T$ iff it has $NSOP$-guarantee in every model $M$ of $T$ iff it has $NSOP$-guarantee in some model $M$ of $T$ in which all types over the empty set in countably many variables are realised.
+(ii) $\phi$ has $NSOP$ for the theory $T$ iff it has $NBSOP$-witness in every model $M$ of $T$ iff it has $NBSOP$-witness in some model $M$ of $T$ in which all types over the empty set in countably many variables are realised.

-(iii) If $\phi(x,y)$ has $SOP$-guarantee in some model $M$ of $T$, then there are arbitrarily long $SOP$-guarantees for $\phi$ (of course in different models). \end{Remark}
+(iii) If $\phi(x,y)$ has $BSOP$-witness in some model $M$ of $T$, then there are arbitrarily long $BSOP$-witness for $\phi$ (of course in different models). \end{Remark}

 We will shortly give examples that indicate why this notion is useful (see Examples~\ref{example1} and \ref{example2} below).